Muscat Blanc à Petits Grains: Synonyms

 Muscat Blanc à Petits Grains is known under a large number of synonyms, the more popular of which include Muscat Canelli, various combinations with the word Frontignan.
 In Greece it's simply known as White Muscat (or Aspro Moschato).
 In Bulgaria it is known as Tamyanka, in North Macedonia as Temjanika, and in Serbia as Tamjanika.
-In Hungary the variety is known as Sárgamuskotály.
-In Austria (and Germany) it is known as Gelber Muskateller.
-In Spain it is called Moscatel de Grano Menudo, Moscatel Castellano, Moscatel Commun, Moscatel de Frontignan, Moscatel de Grano Pequeño, Moscatel Fino, Moscatel Morisco, and Moscatell Gra Menut in Catalan.
+In Hungary, the variety is known as Sárgamuskotály.
+In Austria (and Germany), it is known as Gelber Muskateller.
+In Spain, it is called Moscatel de Grano Menudo, Moscatel Castellano, Moscatel Commun, Moscatel de Frontignan, Moscatel de Grano Pequeño, Moscatel Fino, Moscatel Morisco, and Moscatell Gra Menut in Catalan.

-This grape is often confused with the distinct and separate grape varieties Muscat of Alexandria (aka Zibibbo in Sicily; aka Hanepoot in South Africa) and Muscat Ottonel, most common in Austria and Alsace but originally bred in Loire Valley in 1852.
+This grape is often confused with the distinct and separate grape varieties Muscat of Alexandria (a.k.a.
+Zibibbo in Sicily, Hanepoot in South Africa) and Muscat Ottonel, most common in Austria and Alsace but originally bred in Loire Valley in 1852.

-Wines mentioning just "Muscat" or "Moscato" on the label often come from a blend of different varieties in the Muscat family.
+Wines mentioning just Muscat or Moscato on the label often come from a blend of different varieties in the Muscat family.